Hibyehello/Command-Line-Parser/README.md

 # Hibyehello's Command-line Argument Parser

+**NOTE: This branch is built to minimize heap allocations and use the stack as much as possible, not recommended for typical usecases**

 This is a super basic argument parser, built to be easy to use and relatively flexible.

 ## Defining Arguments